|

 Contributed by Terri from The Strawberry Fountain

-When looking at accommodation across Europe, always check out the youth hostels as they can be a lot cheaper than hotels.
-You can opt to have a single room, family room or a shared room if you don’t mind bunking in with other travellers.
-The accommodation is usually basic but it is clean and cheap and you can find a number of them in central locations at a fraction of the price of neighbouring hotels.
+When looking at accommodation across Europe, always check out the youth hostels as they can be a lot cheaper than hotels.ย You can opt to have a single room, a family room or a shared room if you don’t mind bunking in with other travellers.
+The accommodation is usually basic, but it is clean and cheap, and you can find a number of them in central locations at a fraction of the price of neighbouring hotels.

 Hostels are also great for helping reduce your food bill whilst travelling.
 The majority of hostels have cooking facilities that you can use at no additional cost.
 It’s great to also get talking to the staff and fellow travellers so you can share other great budgeting tips for getting the most out of your stay.